j24ng/1st-SQL-Analysis---Alvin-Song/Recommendations_README.md

 5. The app should rate higher than a 3.5.

-  - According to the data, the average user rating across all the apps was 3.5.
-This can be used a metric to set a goal for the stakeholder, to create an app that would rate higher than average.
+  - According to the data, the average user rating across all apps was 3.5.
+This can be used as a goal metric for the developer, to create an app that would rate higher than average.

 6. Games and entertainment category has the most apps out of all categories.

-  - The stakeholder should avoid creating an app in this category.
-With the amount of apps in that category, it suggests a saturated market with very high competition, and high expectations from the users' end.
+  - The developer should avoid creating an app in this category.
+With the amount of apps in the category, it suggests a saturated market with very high competition.
-  - However, this could also suggest a high demand in gaming apps.
+  - However, this could also suggest a high demand.
-  - Not recommended, but could be possible with an original idea.
+  - Not recommended to enter this market, but could be successful with an original idea.